Aroagm/TFM_HouseholdConsumptions/README.md

 4. Pingendo to build the web visualisation
 5. Tableau is secondary since nothing is included in this project but it was very useful while inspecting and cleaning the data, as a complement to jupyter to visualize in an simple way

-For price the number is double in household_data

 ## 4. Results and conclusions